jackyzha0/jackyzha0.github.io/content/posts/relational-identity.md

 > Everything that a user is allowed to do is captured directly in a key or token, and can be sent to anyone that knows how to interpret this format. _([ucan.xyz](https://ucan.xyz/))_

 There is no ‘identity’ to be managed but rather a set of capabilities to be possessed.
-Signable messages using public-key cryptography means that we can prove the same person you issued the access token to is now requesting access without revealing who it is.
+Signable messages using public-key cryptography means that we can prove the same person you issued the access token to is now requesting access *without* revealing who it is.
 As there is no global registry of who has what permissions, this is by default illegible unless a user wants to manually publish their key to make it known.

 This feels promising.
 A token that grants access isn’t making legible any information that doesn’t need to be, it just grants access to whoever has it.
-It grants a basic level of illegibility to those who prefer to keep real-world identities and digital ones seperate.
+It grants a basic level of illegibility to those who prefer to keep real-world identities and digital ones separate.

 Yet, I think there is still room for improvement here.
 Identities based off of tokens and keys aren't human-meaningful.
 In gaining the option for illegibility, we've lost any resemblance of a human identity.
 I want to know that I'm talking to my friend Kevin and not just a key like `0x8ff6b283368b5f149f1de2005d763243` or a phone number like `323-594-1604`.